ansible-middleware/jws/README.md

     # add the following variable to change the default password to the keystore (default: changeit)
     jws_listen_https_keystore_password: changeit

-Please refers to the [server documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html#Quick_Start) for more details on the setup and configuration of this feature.
+Please refer to the [server documentation](https://tomcat.apache.org/tomcat-9.0-doc/ssl-howto.html#Quick_Start) for more details on the setup and configuration of this feature.

-Note: There other collections and modules available to automate the creation of those files (such as [Ansible OpenSSH Keypair collection](https://docs.ansible.com/ansible/latest/collections/community/crypto/openssh_keypair_module.html), [Ansible Collection Community Crytpo](https://docs.ansible.com/ansible/latest/collections/community/crypto/index.html) and the [Java Keystore module](https://docs.ansible.com/ansible/latest/collections/community/general/java_keystore_module.html)).
-Please refers to those in order to automate this part.
+Note: There are other collections and modules available to automate the creation of those files (such as [Ansible OpenSSH Keypair collection](https://docs.ansible.com/ansible/latest/collections/community/crypto/openssh_keypair_module.html), [Ansible Collection Community Crypto](https://docs.ansible.com/ansible/latest/collections/community/crypto/index.html) and the [Java Keystore module](https://docs.ansible.com/ansible/latest/collections/community/general/java_keystore_module.html)).
+Please refer to those in order to automate this part.

 (This feature is validated and tested by the following [Molecule scenario](https://github.com/ansible-middleware/jws/tree/main/molecule/ajp_or_https) )

 ## Overriding the default template for server.xml

 The provided template for the `server.xml.j2` covers the most basic use case of the server.
-It's most likely that a user will need to replace this template by its own, it order to deploy a fine-grained configuration, suiting one's use case.
+It's most likely that a user will need to replace this template by its own, in order to deploy a fine-grained configuration, suiting one's use case.
 To do so, just change of this default variable:

     jws_conf_templates_server: path/to/my_template_for_server_xml.j2